Central High School (Philadelphia): 19th century

-In September 1854, the school transferred to a new building, located at the southeast corner of Broad and Green Streets.
-In 1858, President Hart resigned and was succeeded by Nicholas Harper Maguire.
+20th century

 In September 1900, the school moved to its third location in a newer and larger building located at Broad, Green, Fifteenth, and Brandywine Streets.
 During the formal dedication on November 22, 1902, Theodore Roosevelt, President of the United States, addressed the students.

-In 1939, Central moved from Broad and Green to its fourth, current location at Ogontz and Olney Avenues.
-The building left behind became the Benjamin Franklin High School.
+In 1937, it would move to its fourth location, the present Central High School, on Olney Avenue.

+The statutory authority to confer academic degrees, initially granted by Act of Assembly in 1849, was preserved and continued under Pennsylvania Public School Code of 1949.

+Under Section 1611 of the Pennsylvania Public School Code of 1949, any public high school that: